Plabick/ACR-Container-Purge-Action/README.md

 # ACR Container Purge Action
 ## Description

 An action to purge containers from the Azure Container Registry using the [ACR purge command](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auto-purge).
 By default, the action purges containers from every repository in the ACR.
-You can run the purge on only one repo using the `repo` input, repos matching a regex using the 'repo-regex' input, or all repos in your ACR by leaving both blank.
-The purge only applies to containers who's tag matches the 'tag-regex' input and that are older then 'days-to-keep'.
+You can run the purge on only one repo using the `repo` input, repos matching a regex using the `repo-regex` input, or all repos in your ACR by leaving both blank.
+The purge only applies to containers who's tag matches the `tag-regex` input and that are older then 'days-to-keep'.

 ## Inputs